Work With Us

 What type of accommodation do TIE provide?

-Accommodation depends on the school and details can be discussed at the interview stage.
-Most accommodation will have a lock but there are some exceptions.
+Accommodation depends on the camp, and details will be discussed at the interview stage.
+All accommodation has a lockable door, unless otherwise stated.

 Some roles require employees to stay in the same flat or house or accommodation block with students for supervision reasons and in case of emergencies.
 You may be asked to move rooms during your contract.